muratk3n/thirdwave/en/2021/03/unrivaled-beckley.md

 when North Korea and the United States threatened each other with nuclear annihilation...

-*Unrivaled*, M. Beckley: "Entrepreneurs in China have reported spending roughly 70 percent of their time schmoozing with party members"..
+Entrepreneurs in China have reported spending roughly 70 percent of their time schmoozing with party members"..

 Many Chinese college students describe their schools as 'diploma factories,' where student-teacher ratios are double the average in